SaranyaSasidharan13/Simple_Chatty_Bot/README.md

 # Simple_Chatty_Bot
-The student and the teacher
+Project from Jetbrains Academy

 Description

-At the final stage, you will improve your simple bot so that it can give you a test and check your answers.
-The test should be a multiple-choice quiz about programming.
-Your bot has to repeat the test until you answer correctly and congratulate you upon completion.
+Digital personal assistants help people to drive cars, plan their day, buy something online.
+In a sense, they are simplified versions of artificial intelligence with whom you can talk.
+In this project, you will develop step by step a simple bot that will help you study programming.

 Objective

 Your bot can ask anything you want, but there are two rules for your output:

-the line with the test should end with the question mark character;
+1. the line with the test should end with the question mark character;
-an option starts with a digit followed by the dot (1., 2., 3., 4.)
+2. an option starts with a digit followed by the dot (1., 2., 3., 4.)

 If a user enters an incorrect answer, the bot may print a message:
 Please, try again.

 The program should stop on the correct answer and print Congratulations, have a nice day! at the end.